-After Victory, European Poll Show Dallas Cowboys Only Slightly More Popular Than Mussolini
+After Third Straight Loss, European Poll Show Dallas Cowboys Only Slightly More Popular Than Mussolini

 “They’re contemptible.” said Jerzy Kutrzeba, a professor at the school.
 “We’ve all been witness to their narcissistic, conceited strutting about for decades.
 From the giant star that graces midfield and the ten gallon hats, to the Big Brotheresque, monolithic TV screen that dominates the stadium — their outstretched, overinflated, Texas sized, bravado without an ounce of humility, bristles through the air with unmistakable palpability suffocating those too weak to defend themselves with a choking miasma of good ol’ boy, hickory smoked, bar-b-que-infused dickishness.
-I saw more compassion at the Republican National Convention.
+I’ve seen more compassion at a Republican debate.
 No, wait…strike that.”

 Kutrzeba recalls stories his parents told him about Mussolini.

 “We’ve all seen the newsreels.” added Kutrzeba.
 “Mussolini’s speeches to cheering crowds during the early days of World War II had an unwavering swagger that many found in poor form, but he was one guy.
-This is an entire team that can’t seem to pull itself away from the mirror.
-That said, that was a pretty nice catch in the fourth quarter with impressive clock management.”
+This is an entire team that can’t seem to pull itself away from the mirror.”

-The Cowboys will invade Seattle on September 16, but not before a quick stopover in Brussels for some much deserved looting and pillaging.
+The Cowboys will enjoy a bye week, but not before a quick stopover in Brussels for some much anticipated looting and pillaging.